jeog/TDAmeritradeAPI/README_GET.md

 [Python]
 from tdma_api import get

+[Java]
+// for illustrative purposes (import individual classes as needed) import io.github.jeog.tdameritradeapi.get.*;
 ```

-The C++ Get Interface consists of 'Getter' objects that derive from ```APIGetter```.

-The C++ 'Getter' objects are simple 'proxies', all defined inline, that call through the ABI to the corresponding implementation objects.
-The implementation objects are built on top of ```conn::CurlConnection```: an object-oriented wrapper to libcurl found in curl_connect.h/cpp.
+The C++ Get Interface consists of 'Getter' objects - all derived from ```APIGetter``` and defined inline - that call through the ABI to the corresponding implementation objects.
+The implementation objects are built on top of ```conn::CurlConnection```, an object-oriented wrapper to libcurl found in curl_connect.h/cpp.

-C uses a similar object-oriented approach where methods are passed a pointer to C proxy objects that are manually created and destroyed by the client.
+C uses a similar object-oriented approach where functions are passed a pointer to proxy objects that are manually created and destroyed by the client.

-The Python interface mirrors C++ almost exactly.
+The Python and Java interfaces mirror C++ almost exactly.

 ### Certificates

 Certificates are required to validate the hosts.
 If libcurl is built against the native ssl lib(e.g openssl on linux) or you use the pre-built dependencies for Windows(we built libcurl with -ENABLE_WINSSL) the default certificate store ***should*** take care of this for you.
-If this doesn't happen an ```ConnectException```  will be thrown with code CURLE_SSL_CACERT(60) and you'll have to use your own certificates via:
+If this doesn't happen a ```ConnectException```  will be thrown in C++ (CLibException in Python and Java; the related error code in C) with code CURLE_SSL_CACERT(60).
+If so you'll have to use your own certificates via:
 ```
 [C++]
 void